javo0101/introGIS/lessons.md

 Now we are ready for our spatial join!

-In the layers panel, double click on the shapefile layer, "Neighborhood Tabulation Area".Then click on **Joins** and click on the **green plus sign**.
-A new box will pop up.
+1. In the layers panel, double click on the shapefile layer, "Neighborhood Tabulation Area".Then click on **Joins** and click on the **green plus sign**.
+A new dialog will appear on the screen.
 This is where you will configure your spatial join.
-    - The **Join layer** should be `racebyneighborhood` since that is the map layer you are joining to the neighborhood shapefile.
+2. Select `racebyneighborhood` for the **Join layer** option since that is the map layer you are joining to the neighborhood shapefile.
-    - The **Join field** should be `GeoID`.
+3. Select `GeoID` for the **Join field** option.
-    - The **Target field** should be `ntacode`.
+4. The **Target field** should be `ntacode`.
-    - Note: `GeoID` and `nta code` are the two variables that match from the two mapping layers.
-This is why we are using them here as the **Join field** and **Target field**.
-    - Where it says **Custom Field Name Prefix** you can click the checkbox and change the prefix.
+5. Where it says **Custom Field Name Prefix**, you can click the checkbox and change the prefix.
 This prefix will be added to the variable name of every join layer.
 You can change it to something shorter or you can simply delete the text so no prefix is added.
 I'm going to delete mine.
-    - Lastly, click **OK** to save the configuration of the spatial join.
+6. Lastly, click **OK** to save the configuration of the spatial join.
-    - To run the join, click **OK**.
+7. To run the join, click **OK** in the following dialog.

+_Note: `GeoID` and `nta code` are the two variables that match from the two mapping layers.
+This is why we are using them in step 3 and 4 above as the **Join field** and **Target field**._

 ![Screenshot detailing the steps in this section to perform a "spatial join"](images/joins.png)